 Shrimp Fritters Recipe

 Mix everything together.
+(For the water, add as needed and stop when the consistency is enough for you.)
 Make sure they are well combined.
 Fry on a hot oil and flip when the other side is done.
 Drain on a paper towel to remove excess oil.
 Serve with your favorite sauce.

 Note: You can use chicken or flaked fish.
 You can put any ingredients you know that would make good fritters; just balance the water and the flour, and of course the taste.
 So, do some experiment and let me know. 🙂